Public Affairs Section Small Grants Program and other Notices of Funding Opportunity

 The amount available will depend on the specific Notice of Funding Opportunity.
 The majority of proposals will likely fall under the Small Grants Program for which the funding range is 1,000 to 25,000.
 The budget for each particular proposal will depend on the size and scope of the project, within the constraints of the Notice of Funding Opportunity.
 The grant review process will seek to exercise responsible stewardship of government resources by maximizing the impact of available funds.
 Submitting a funding request for a larger amount may disadvantage the application.

 Lump sum overhead costs, alcoholic beverages, and vague budget line items, such as “Miscellaneous Items” or “Unforeseen Expenses” will not be funded.

 How to apply?

 Applications must be submitted in English.
-Applications submitted in Spanish will not be accepted.
-Please read our instructions on how to fill in the application form
+(Applications submitted in Spanish will not be accepted).
+All applications must be submitted electronically to email@example.com.

 - Key Elements of a Proposal

 - Como Escribir una Propuesta Exitosa

 - SF-424 Application for FA-Instructions

 - SF-424 Application for Federal Assistance (Individual)